HeardLibrary/workshops/_posts/2016-01-15-web-annotations.md

 * [Sharing](http://onlinelibrary.wiley.com/doi/10.1002/asi.23124/abstract) annotations made during the research process
 * Public Scholarship - [An astronomer discusses a poem about the sunset.](http://genius.com/789992)
 * Commenting on published research
+	* some impact metrics measure the amount of commentary around a published work.
-* Open peer review?
+* Could this lead to open peer review?
 * [Reading group](https://hypothes.is/groups/nwQKV3WM/vu-scholcommreadinggroup)
 * Data?

 ### What Else?
 * Add annotations to this passage with your own ideas for how this technology might be used.
-Use the tag *[useCase](https://hypothes.is/stream?q=tag:%27usecase%27)*.

 ## Examples
 Now let's look at some other annotation tools.
 Perhaps you could implement the use of some of these tools in your research or teaching.